 I’ll say it right away – you can’t be taught to have a photographic eye.
 Similarly, you can’t learn to be a genius or be talented.
 If you aren’t born with it, that means, it’s not meant to be.
 However, learning to be a better photographer than a majority of the population is possible; you can show your photos to your friends or colleagues with pride, modestly saying that “anyone can do it”.

 To learn you simply need to be able to be self-critical, have analytical capabilities, and be able to accept the constructive criticism of authority figures.
 Any recommendations listed here will be general, not aimed at you personally.
 However, more specific recommendations are listed in Evan Sharboneau’s book “Trick Photography and Special Effects”.
-The download link is listed lower.
+Download your PDF now!
 Here are a couple of suggestions in order to become a better photographer.

 Learn to observe.
 Without the ability to observe, everything else becomes pointless.
 Look around, notice interesting and unusual things.
 Remember that one of the foundational tools of a photographer is contrast: colors, forms, relationships, and expressions.